Amplification at Equilibrium: Structural and Thermodynamic Limitations, and Implementation: Structural Limitations: Dimerization Networks Cannot Amplify

 \subsection{The Upper Bound on Amplification}

-We now prove that no species in this network can exhibit a relative sensitivity magnitude greater than that of the input species, and that the input species itself cannot be amplified beyond the added signal.
+The following theorem shows that no monomer species in the dimerization network can exhibit a relative sensitivity magnitude greater than that of the input monomer, and that the input monomer species itself cannot be amplified beyond the added signal.
+The theorem is proven in \cref{proof:input-domination}.

-\begin{theorem}[No-Go Theorem for Dimerization Amplification] Let $\sigma$ represent the total added concentration of an input species $X_1$.
-In a dimerization network at equilibrium, the sensitivity of the free concentration $x_1$ to changes in the total input is strictly bounded by 1, i.e., $0 < \frac{dx_1}{d\sigma} < 1$.
-Furthermore, for any species $j$, the relative sensitivity satisfies $|\frac{x_j'}{x_j}| \le |\frac{x_1'}{x_1}|$. \end{theorem}
+\begin{theorem}[The Input Domination Theorem] Let $\sigma$ represent the total added concentration of input monomer $X_1$.
+In a dimerization network at equilibrium, the sensitivity of the free concentration $x_1$ to changes in the total input is bounded by 1, i.e., $0 < \frac{dx_1}{d\sigma} \le 1$.
+Furthermore, for any monomer species $X_j$, the relative sensitivity satisfies $|\frac{x_j'}{x_j}| \le |\frac{x_1'}{x_1}|$. \end{theorem}